Call/Text (407) 862-1825

 What It’s Like To Settle a Car Accident Claim Without an Attorney

-The first thing you need to do in the event of a car accident is assess your damages.
+The first thing you need to do in the event of an auto accident is assess your damages.

-What is the value of your car and the cost to repair or replace it?
+What is the assessed value of your vehicle and the associated cost for its repair or replacement?
 What injuries did you or your passengers suffer and what’s the treatment process?
 Will you have to miss work because of the accident?

 These are the major questions you need to answer before deciding your best course of action.